Fuel Polishing – All Your Questions Answered

 Q: How does a fuel polishing system work?

-A: Fuel polishing is an advanced level filtration of fuel that is monitored and controlled using a central processing unit through a combination of depolymerisation and filtration.
+A: This is an advanced level filtration of fuel that is monitored and controlled using a central processing unit through a combination of depolymerisation and filtration.
 Fuel is passed through different equipment to progressively remove finer contaminants at different stages.

 Several stages using different filter technologies are key, as a single process is not adequate to remove the solid particulates, water and wet foreign matter found.